 What Is Faith?

-In Hebrews 11:1, the Bible briefly defines the word “faith”: “Now faith is being sure of what we hope for and certain of what we do not see.”
+The Bible contains a clear definition of faith in Hebrews 11:1: “Now faith is being sure of what we hope for and certain of what we do not see.”
 What do we hope for?
 We pray that God is dependable and keeps His word.
-Through the help of the Holy Spirit, we can be sure that we will receive God’s saving faith, promises of salvation, eternal life, and bodily resurrection.
+Through the Holy Spirit, we can be sure that we will receive God’s saving faith, promises of salvation, everlasting life, and bodily resurrection.

 God’s inability to lie is one of the things the Bible teaches us about Him.
 He has unblemished honesty; therefore, we can believe Him when He says something is accurate about the Bible because of who God is.
 The Bible has many obscure passages, but Christians accept them because they believe in a reliable God.